kaaveland/eugene/examples/add_authors_lints.md

 A column was changed from `NULL` to `NOT NULL`.
 This blocks all table access until all rows are validated.
 A safer way is: Add a `CHECK` constraint as `NOT VALID`, validate it later, then make the column `NOT NULL`.

 Statement takes `AccessExclusiveLock` on `public.books` by setting `title` to `NOT NULL` blocking reads until all rows are validated

+#### Taking dangerous lock without timeout

+ID: `E9`

+A lock that would block many common operations was taken without a timeout.
+This can block all other operations on the table indefinitely if any other transaction holds a conflicting lock while `idle in transaction` or `active`.
+A safer way is: Run `SET LOCAL lock_timeout = '2s';` before the statement and retry the migration if necessary.

+Statement takes lock on `public.books`, but does not set a lock timeout

 ## Statement number 3